kerembalcan/OnlyNordic/README.md

 # OnlyNordic
-OnlyNordicFlickr is a React Native app.
+OnlyNordic is a React Native app.
 It works on both of Android &amp; IOS